Reshaping Convex Polyhedra: Enlarging, -Unfoldings, and Continuous Foldings

 \chaplab{Punfoldings}

 In this chapter we show how to enlarge a convex polyhedron $Q$ to some $P \supset Q$, via tailoring.
 Based on this operation, we introduce the notion of a $P$-unfolding and propose a few methods to accomplish it.
+Finally, we describe a method to continuously fold $P$ onto an enclosed $Q$.